Soekarno–Hatta Airport Skytrain

-The Soekarno–Hatta Airport Skytrain (Kalayang Bandara Soekarno–Hatta) is a semi-driverless 3.05 kilometre Automated People Mover System (APMS) which connects Soekarno-Hatta Airport Terminals 1, 2, 3 and SHIA railway station, free of charge.
+The Soekarno–Hatta Airport Skytrain (Kalayang Bandara Soekarno–Hatta) is a semi-driverless 3.05 kilometre Automated People Mover System (APMS) which connects Soekarno-Hatta International Airport Terminals 1, 2, 3 and SHIA railway station, free of charge.
 Trains are spaced 5 minutes apart, with 7 minutes needed to get from Terminal 1 to Terminal 3.
 The trains are only available on the landside.